elisttm/elisttmspaceflask/README.md

 # elisttm.space (flask)

-in short, this is a hub site for me to store and show off my public projects

-this version runs on flask, and is presently used on [my website](https://elisttm.space/) (old version [here](https://github.com/elisttm/elisttmspace))

-if you have any questions, comments, or whatever, contact me!
+my website, the version that runs on pythons flask library. thats all there is to be said about it